Quick overview:

 Install Windows 10 & 11 updates manually

-Automatic updates are now completely disabled for the time being: However, you can continue to install updates manually or be notified of new updates for the time being.
+Automatic updates are now completely disabled for the time being: However, you can continue to install updates manually or be notified of new updates for now.

 Get notified before updates